 - 1. In the Edit Job or New Job Wizard, select a test under Workload in the left pane. - 2.
 From the Test Options tab, select the Transactions tab. - 3.
-Select Add SQL Transactions from the Add SQL Transactions drop-down list. - Or select a user scenario and click C Edit to open the list of SQL transactions.
+Select Add SQL Transactions from the Add SQL Transactions drop-down list. - Or select a user scenario and click Edit to open the list of SQL transactions.
 Then select Add SQL Transactions. - 4.
 The Add SQL Transaction dialog opens.
 Do one of the following: - Enter a SQL Statement. - Or click to launch the BF Script Wizard.
-See BFScript Wizard on page 214 for more information.
+See BFScript Wizard on page 217 for more information

-- Or click 🖾 to import SQL from a file. - 5.
+- Or click to import SQL from a file. - 5.
 Modify the remaining options on the SQL Statement tab.
 Review the following for additional information:

 Statement Name Enter a name for the statement, or use the default.
 Execution Method Select an execution method for the SQL statement.
-Prepare and Execute SQL-Prepare the SQL and execute immediately after preparation.
-Prepare SQL Only-Prepare SQL without executing. • Execute already prepared SQL-These transactions will run the SQL statement contained with the reference prepared SQL when called.
-If the statement has not been prepared, an error will generate. Þ Click to execute the SQL statement.
-See Run SQL Preview on page 152 for more information.
-2 Click to add a bind variable.
-Select the Bind Parameters tab and then click Parameters within the Bind Parameters window to add a bind variable and value.
+Direct SQL Execute-Select to execute the statement directly without preparation.
+Prepare and Execute SQL-Select to prepare the SQL and execute immediately after preparation.
+Prepare SQL Only-Select to prepare SQL without executing.
+Execute already prepared SQL-These transactions will run the SQL statement contained with the reference prepared SQL when called.
+If the statement has not been prepared, the action will generate an error.
+Click to execute the SQL statement.
+See Run SQL Preview on page 157 for more information.
+Click to add a bind variable.
+Select the Bind Parameters tab and then click or double-click within the Bind Parameters window to add a bind variable and value.

-6. Select the Latency tab to specify latency values for the SQL transaction.
-See Specify Latency on page

-156 for more information.

-7. Click OK in the Add SQL Transaction dialog to the save the SQL statement and add it to the test.
+- 6. Select the Latency tab to specify latency values for the SQL transaction.
+See Specify Latency on page 161 for more information. - 7.
+Click OK in the Add SQL Transaction dialog to the save the SQL statement and add it to the test.